Vitaeoth, the Wounded

 For a GM who wants a particularly difficult campaign, they may rule that only enemies can enter Overflow.
 Overflow is fairly uncommon, and not all heroes in history have been capable of entering an Overflow.
 This is quite dangerous, especially at higher levels, but some players may appreciate the challenge!

 While in Overflow, a PC may choose to prematurely end the Overflow to perform a special Overflow Burst, a powerful ability that can only be harnessed by those with significant experience and skill.
-You cannot perform an Overflow Burst until you have a Specialization, as your specialization will determine how your Burst functions.
-All of them require a Major action to activate, and some require an attack roll in order to use them.
-Missing on this attack roll means that your Overflow Burst does not activate, but Overflow continues until it runs out or you successfully activate the Burst.
+You cannot perform an Overflow Burst until you have a Specialization, or until you are at least level 4.
+All of them require a Major action to activate.
+Some of these Bursts require attack rolls.
+If all attack rolls miss when activating the Burst, the character's Overflow continues until they successfully hit, and then the Burst takes place, ending the Overflow as normal.

 - Arcane Enlightenment: all allies may use your Intelligence for all their own Intelligence-based tests (they do not gain the benefits of your focuses or talents).
 You can gain the benefits yourself, essentially rolling double Intelligence on relevant tests.